How To Lose Weight Fast, Easily & Safely… and Still Keep It Off Permanently!

 Back to the question…

-…do exercises lead to weight loss or not?
+…do exercises lead to fat loss or not?

 The answer is Yes and No!

-Exercising can lead to weight loss, lack of it or even weight gain.
+Exercising can lead to fat loss, lack of it or even weight gain.

 You see, you have basically two main sources of energy that fuel your body (18,24).
 You have body fat that the body uses during slow and moderate workouts.
 And you have Glycogen.
 Body fat requires oxygen to produce energy, that’s why cardio and aerobic exercises are recommended to be moderate to allow you to breathe.
 Glycogen on the other hand can be used without oxygen, for example in a 100 meter sprint.
 (18,25)